The universal Euler characteristic and Burnside group for definable groupoids: The universal Euler characteristic of orbit space definable groupoids

 Conversely, the additivity of $\chi$ clearly implies that $\chi(X)I(\{p\})$ is additive, completing the proof. \end{proof}

-In order to extend Lemma~\ref{lem:ECAddUnique} and Proposition~\ref{prop:ECAddUnique} to orbit space definable groupoids, we need to introduce a hypothesis to control the topology of the sets $\G_0$ and $\G_1$.
+In order to extend Lemma~\ref{lem:ECAddUnique} and Theorem~\ref{thrm:ECAddUniqueTop} to orbit space definable groupoids, we need to introduce a hypothesis to control the topology of the sets $\G_0$ and $\G_1$.
 Let $\G$ be an orbit space definable groupoid.
-We say that $\G$ is \emph{isotropy locally trivial} if there is a finite cell decomposition of $\vert\G\vert$ subordinate to the partition into the images of weak orbit types $\vert\G\vert_{[H]}$ such that for each cell $C$ contained in $\vert\G\vert_{[H]}$, we have $\G_{|\pi^{-1}(C)}$ is topologically Morita equivalent to $H\ltimes C$ where the $H$-action is trivial.
-We as well call a cell decomposition with this property \emph{isotropy locally trivial}.
+We say that $\G$ is \emph{isotropy locally trivial} if there is a finite cell decomposition of $\vert\G\vert$ subordinate to the partition into points with the same weak orbit type such that for each cell $C$ contained in $\vert\G\vert_{[H]}$, where $H$ is an isotropy group of $\G$, we have $\G_{|\pi^{-1}(C)} = \G\ltimes\pi^{-1}(C)$ is topologically Morita equivalent to $H\ltimes C$ with trivial $H$-action.
+We as will call a cell decomposition with this property \emph{isotropy locally trivial}.

 Let us indicate that isotropy local triviality is fairly common among orbit space definable groupoids.